 Beethoven’s Razumovsky Quartets

-By 1803, Beethoven had come into his own.
+April 3, 2018By 1803, Beethoven had come into his own.
 After more than 10 years in Vienna, he was no longer the new guy in the city’s musical circles.
-He had established himself as a virtuoso pianist, written landmark compositions in all the major instrumental genres, and had relationships with many of the city’s most generous aristocratic patrons.
-While he was dealing with hearing loss (and was increasingly struggling to keep it a secret), he had somewhat made peace with it.
-Beethoven was never exactly a happy, well-adjusted person, but by the early 1800s, things were going pretty well for him and he could start taking more risks in his compositions.
+He had established himself as a virtuoso pianist, written landmark compositions in all the major instrumental genres, and formed relationships with many of the city’s most generous aristocratic patrons.
+While he was dealing with hearing loss—and increasingly struggling to keep it a secret—he had (somewhat) made peace with it.
+Beethoven was never exactly a happy, well-adjusted person, but by the early 1800s, things were going pretty well for him, and he could start taking more risks in his compositions.

 “Beethoven was to live in Vienna for just over 34 years until his death.
 For the first half of that time, roughly, Vienna was a city at almost permanent war….
 Beethoven absorbed the drama, the tension, the danger, and it all left its mark on his music.”

-John Suchet, Beethoven: The Man Revealed
+–John Suchet, Beethoven: The Man Revealed

 Bombardment of Vienna 1809